eslint/markdown/docs/rules/no-empty-definitions.md

 ## When Not to Use It

-If you aren't concerned with empty definitions or empty footnote definitions, you can safely disable this rule.
+If you aren't concerned with empty definitions, you can safely disable this rule.

 ## Prior Art